 Alvernia University offers a five-year business program that results in a Bachelor of Science degree and a Master of Business Administration degree.
-This unique program is designed specifically for traditional age students who would like to continue into a graduate program with no interruption from school.

 Students who apply and declare an intention to continue into the MBA program are guaranteed a seat in the program if their GPA meets or exceeds a cumulative GPA of 3.0.
 If a student's GPA falls below a 3.0, the student will need to apply for admittance into the MBA program.